polina-raznitsyna/audio-to-text-mac/README.md

 #### How to Use

-- Replace `API_KEY` in the script with your OpenAI API key.
 - Run the script:
     ```bash
     python api_whisper.py
     ```
 - All functionality is the same as in the first script.
 - Model tags are different (only whisper-1 is currently available).